SeanHorner/certification_notes/AWS_Certified_Solutions_Architect.md

       - **Platform application endpoints** are mobile push notifications (e.g. Apple, Google, Microsoft Baidu)
   - **Application as Subscriber** is a paradigm where the Platform application endpoint method is used to push events to applications.

+## Amazon Messaging Queue (MQ)
+  - Amazon MQ is a managed message broker that is good for moving an already in use messaging service to the cloud quickly and easily.
+  - Supports industry-standard APIs and protocols so you can switch from and standards-based message broker to Amazon MQ without rewriting the messaging code in an application.

 ## ElastiCache
   - Managed **caching** service which either runs Redis or Memcached
   - Caching is the process of storing data in a cache and a cache is a **temporary storage** area.
 Caches are optimized for fast retrieval with the trade off that data is not durable.